Last updated on September 20th, 2023 at 07:49 pm

 Of course, you can stay overnight at retail places like Walmart or Cabelas, but we really like Casinos if we’re going to stay in a parking lot.
 We go in and get a player’s card that usually gives us $10 of free play on the slots and sometimes even win money back!
 You often get 50% off buffets too!

 The spots we love best for overnight stays are Harvest Hosts, a membership program of farms, wineries, breweries, and even some museums that let you dry camp on their land.
-Click here for 15% off via my affiliate link (that means I’ll get a small commission if you buy a membership through it).
-In the interest of full disclosure, I will admit that this is not really a money-saving technique because you have to buy a membership and then you’ll obviously want to spend money at the business, but we still love it.
+In the interest of full disclosure, I will admit that this is not really a money-saving technique if you’re like us and spend a lot of money at the businesses, but we still love it.
 To us, there is no better way to see this country than to meet the people who make it unique and Harvest Hosts allows you to meet small business owners all around the US.

 Click here to read my article on Trip Planning where I share the apps and websites I use to find great campgrounds and boondocking spots.
 I even have a video tutorial to show you how easy it is.